-1. MEMBERSHIP AND TERMS OF REFERENCE
+MEMBERSHIP AND TERMS OF REFERENCE

-The following non-executive Directors of MaltaPost p.l.c. make up the Remuneration Committee: Messrs.
-Aurelio Theuma (Chairman), Eugenio Farrugia and Paul Muscat who was appointed on 11 December 2017 replacing David Stellini who resigned on 15 November 2017.
+The following Directors of MaltaPost p.l.c. make up the Remuneration Committee: Paul Muscat (Chairman) who was appointed on 11 December 2017 replacing David Stellini, who resigned on 15 November 2017, David Attard, Eugenio Farrugia and Aurelio Theuma.
 The Remuneration Committee is tasked with putting together a Remuneration Policy which ensures that MaltaPost p.l.c. attracts, retains and motivates the appropriate calibre of Directors, Senior Executives and Management in the formulation and execution of the Company's strategies and policies.
 Furthermore, the Remuneration Committee recommends remuneration packages for all Directors and Senior Management.

-2. MEETINGS
+MEETINGS

-During the financial year ended 30 September 2017 the Remuneration Committee met to discuss the following matters:

-- (a) Contracts of employment for Chief Officers and Managers - (b) Proposed Salaries and Discretionary Bonuses
+During the financial year ended 30 September 2018 the Remuneration Committee met to discuss the following matters: Contracts of employment for Chief Officers and Managers Proposed Salaries and Discretionary Bonuses

-3. REMUNERATION POLICY - DIRECTORS
+REMUNERATION POLICY - DIRECTORS

-The last Annual General Meeting approved the amount of thirty thousand euro (€30,000) as the aggregate amount by way of Directors' Remuneration.
+The last Annual General Meeting approved the amount of sixty thousand euro (€60,000) as the aggregate amount by way of Directors' Remuneration.